Skip to main content

 Skip table of contents

-Architecture Guideline - Push OR Pull
+Architecture Guideline: Push or Pull Data

 JENTIS has a unique approach to a new architecture that will soon be the standard best practice.
 We are talking about first-party tracking, also known as server-side tracking.
 In this quick guide, we show you the fundamental principles of how JENTIS elements work and what are the differences in approaches that share the same architecture but are different in the core.